Yogesh-K-Matkar/react_concept_react_app/README.md

     React will throw an error.

-    Error: Adjacent JSX elements must be wrapped in an enclosing tag.
+    **Error**: Adjacent JSX elements must be wrapped in an enclosing tag.

 -  To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.